KragWu/MuscleTracker/docs/BUILDNOTE.md

 https://stackoverflow.com/questions/42173786/react-router-pass-data-when-navigating-programmatically (Long Question StackOverflow)

 When I try to use this solution with the state, I had a problem with the deserialization because my data is too complicated.
-This solution is very usefull when the data to transmit is simple.
+This solution is very useful when the data to transmit is simple.
 Or we must make a serializer of our complicated data.

 **NOTE:** To transmit data, we can use the primary class or a serializer to convert complicated data in primary class.